 Sony’s LDAC has risen to popularity as the audiophile-grade Bluetooth codec, owing to its substantially higher 990kbps bit-rate versus other codecs—and the promise of 24-bit/96kHz Hi-Res playback.
 Unfortunately, Sony has rarely given out much information about exactly how LDAC achieves this.
 We’re here to see if LDAC really delivers on the hype, or if the industry has been enjoying another audio placebo.

-Editor’s note: this article was updated on June 28, 2021, for minor edits to wording.
+Editor’s note: this article was updated on May 16, 2023, for formatting, timeliness, and data updates.

 Sony makes two major claims about LDAC.
 First, that its 990kbps top speed can maintain the maximum bit depth and frequency of 24-bit/96kHz Hi-Res audio files.
 Secondly, that the codec can transmit 16-bit/44.1kHz CD quality files completely untouched.

-The company also makes smaller statements about LDAC’s lower bit rate settings, namely that its 330kbps setting “achieves the higher sound quality than conventional codecs, even in a bad connection environment”.
-All are claims that are worthy of some scrutiny beyond blind acceptance of big numbers.
+The company also makes smaller statements about LDAC’s lower bit rate settings, namely that its 330kbps setting “achieves the higher sound quality than conventional codecs, even in a bad connection environment.”
+All are claims that are worthy of some scrutiny beyond blind acceptance.
 Our testing found that:

-- LDAC simply isn’t capable of passing Hi-Res content unaltered, and falls far short of wired 24/96 equivalents.
+- LDAC, like all Bluetooth codecs, simply isn’t capable of passing Hi-Res content unaltered, and falls short of wired 24/96 equivalents—but it still does pretty well.

-- The 990 and 660kbps bit rates are about as good as CD quality, but quickly lose fidelity above 20kHz.
+- The 990 and 660kbps bit rates are roughly as good as CD quality, but quickly lose fidelity above 20kHz.

 - Smartphones rarely pick the 990kbps option when connecting to LDAC equipment.

-- For good quality and a highly stable connection, aptX and even SBC are better choices than LDAC 330kbps.
+- For a highly stable connection, aptX and even SBC are better choices than LDAC 330kbps.

 Frequency response up to 96kHz?

 The first item we put to the test is LDAC’s frequency response.
-In Hi-Res mode, the codec should pass audio data up to 48kHz, and in CD mode should reach 22 to 24kHz untouched.
+In Hi-Res mode, the codec should pass audio data up to 48kHz, and in CD mode should reach 20kHz untouched.
 If you want to configure these settings yourself, you can find them in the Developer Settings of your Android smartphone.

 Here are the results: